 Brand assets relate to brands owned by the Group that have arisen on historical acquisitions.
 These assets were initially measured at fair value.

-Brands are considered to have an indefinite life and are therefore not amortised.
-They are considered to have indefinite lives because there is no foreseeable limit to the period over which the asset is expected to generate net cash flows for the entity.
-The brands have been in existence for many years, are well established and show no signs of deteriorating.
-They are assessed for impairment annually or more frequently if impairment indicators exist.
+Brands are considered as to whether they have a finite or indefinite useful life at their acquisition and are amortized if considered to have a finite life.
+Brands are considered to have indefinite lives in circumstances when there is no foreseeable limit to the period over which the asset is expected to generate net cash flows for the entity they are not amortised.
+Brands with indefinite useful lives have been in existence for many years, are well established and show no signs of deteriorating.
+These indefinite life brands are assessed for impairment annually or more frequently if impairment indicators are noted.

 Amortisation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.